Arithmetic bigness and a uniform Bogomolov-type result: Admissible metrized line bundles

 For the existence in the theorem, we remark that for any finite Galois extension $K'/K$, if a pair $(\|\cdot\|_{\Delta,a}, \|\cdot\|_a)$ exists over $K'$, then it is Galois invariant by the uniqueness, and thus descends to $K$.
 Therefore, by replacing $K$ by a finite Galois extension, we can assume that $C$ has some convenient properties.
 For example, we can assume that $C(K)\neq \emptyset$.

-We will need the following lemma here, and it will also be used in the main part of this article.
-For clarity, we will state all the notations and conditions of this lemma separately.
+We will need the following theorem here, and it will also be used in the main part of this article.
+For clarity, we will state all the notations and conditions of this theorem separately.

-\begin{lem} Let $K$ be any field, and $C$ be a smooth projective curve of genus $g>0$ over $K$.
+\begin{thm} Let $K$ be any field, and $C$ be a smooth projective curve of genus $g>0$ over $K$.
 Denote by $J$ the Jacobian variety of $C$ over $K$.
 Let $\alpha$ be a divisor on $C$ of degree 1.
 Let $i_\alpha$ be the canonical embedding

 Let $\theta_\alpha\subset J$ be the theta divisor, i.e., the image of the morphism

 Denote by $P$ the Poincar\'e line bundle on $J\times J$.
 Then the following are true: \begin{enumerate}[(1)] \item There are isomorphisms